GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 ### Why aren't my breakpoints being hit?

+**Missing required language extension.**
+Go, Python, and JavasCript debugging in IDEA Ultimate requires the corresponding language plugin to be installed.
+If it is not installed, the debugger will not attach and breakpoints will not be hit.

 **Breakpoints on startup path are not hit.**
 Skaffold configures the containers to run-on-start (sometimes called _continue_ mode), such that the containers do not wait for the